joemrt/fisheradversarial/README.md

 ## Usage

-*Note* The method is currently designed for inputs `x` of batch size 1.
+**Note**: The method is currently designed for inputs `x` of batch size 1.
 That is, it is assumed that `x.shape[0] == 1`.

-The main file of this package is the module `fisherfom`:
+The main file of this package is the module `fisherform`:
 ```
 import torch
 import torch.nn as nn
 import fisherform
 ```
-There is also a module `fishertrace` contained in the package that implements adversarial detection based on the trace of the Fisher matrix, as explained in [1].

-For a (trained) pytorch model `net` with log-softmax output and an input `x` with batch size 1, first compute a corresponding direction `v`.
-To check that the software works you might simply pick some random objects:
+There is also a module `fishertrace` contained in the package that implements adversarial detection based on the trace of the Fisher information matrix, as explained in [1].
+To check that the software works you might want to pick some random objects:
 ```
 net = nn.Sequential(nn.Linear(10,5),nn.Tanh(),nn.Linear(5,3), nn.Softmax(dim=1))
 x = torch.randn((1,10))
 ```

-For instance, as explained in [1], you might take tha gradient with respect to the maximum of the output, that is
+For a (trained) pytorch model `net` with log-softmax output and an input `x` with batch size 1, first compute a corresponding direction `v`.
+For instance, as explained in [1], you can take the gradient of the maximal output node, that is
 ```
 net.zero_grad()
 out = net(x).max()